bendtherules/bendtherules.github.com/posts/function-name-binding.md

 (I think the term lexical scope is widely misused and used as a magical phrase to explain anything and everything.
 So, hopefully a more common term like outer/outside scope will be easier to understand.)

 Now, to answer the above two questions -
 1. When we declare `function foo`, js internally defines a variable in the OUTSIDE scope with the same name `"foo"`  - and sets its value to the function object.
+So, calling `hello()` works there.

-    > Now, this name binding happens alongwith hoisting.
+    > Actually, this name binding happens alongwith hoisting.
 Hoisting works using a sort of "pre-evaluation" step where-
     > 1.  it only looks at function declarations,
     > 2. evaluates the declaration to create a function object, and
     > 3. adds a binding in lexical scope with name="foo" and value=\<function object\>.